• Skip to primary navigation

 8. Southern New Hampshire University

-The student laptop program at Southern New Hampshire University does not provide free laptops for college students, but it does provide a substantial discount on Dell and Apple devices.
+The student laptop program at Southern New Hampshire University does not provide free laptops for college students but provides a substantial discount on Dell and Apple devices.

 In addition to discounts on laptops, desktops, and tablets, approved students at SNHU receive free tech support and repair, a free warranty, free software, and other perks.